Plan Your Procurement Strategy

 Determine Your Technical Standards for Accessibility

 Even if you’re new to the world of accessible technology, you’ve probably heard terms that relate to accessibility standards and regulations—like “508 compliant” and “WCAG.”
 A key part of planning your procurement strategy is understanding the standards and regulations your organization’s products should aim to meet.

 If you are a U.S. federal agency or a company that sells products to the federal government, your decisions will be shaped by laws and regulations that mandate compliance with accessibility standards, such as Section 508 of the Rehabilitation Act.
 But accessibility is about much more than compliance.
 Employers who want to apply the business case for accessibility in a meaningful way should ensure they are compliant with the relevant laws and regulations, but also work toward improving the ease of use and universal user experience.

-Whether you are a public sector agency or a private company, you cannot go wrong with first basing your ICT requirements on the Web Content Accessibility Guidelines (WCAG), which are incorporated by reference in the Section 508 refresh.
+Whether you are a public sector agency or a private company, you cannot go wrong with first basing your ICT requirements on the Web Content Accessibility Guidelines (WCAG).
 The WCAG guidelines are developed in cooperation with individuals and organizations around the world, with the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.

 To determine the accessibility standards in your own procurement policies, begin by reviewing the history and structure of three common standards for accessibility: